aws/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

     --service-model file://$HOME/appmesh-preview-model.json
 ```

 4. Install Docker.
-It is needed to build the demo application images
+It is needed to build the demo application images.

 ## Step 1: Setup Environment
 1. Clone this repository and navigate to the walkthrough/howto-k8s-mtls-sds-based folder, all commands will be ran from this location